da-code-a/noteemo-charts/README.md

-# Oteemo Charts Repository
+# Noteemo Charts Repository

-***This helm charts repository has been deprecated, please see individual charts for examples of where to migrate to***

-Welcome to the oteemo charts repository.
+Welcome to the Noteemo charts repository.
 All charts are in the charts directory.
+This has been forked from [Oteemo Charts](https://github.com/oteemo/charts) to provide current and future maintenance of these charts for projects that depend on them.

 ## Adding the chart Repository

-`helm repo add oteemocharts https://oteemo.github.io/charts`
+`helm repo add noteemocharts https://da-code-a.github.io/noteemo-charts`

 ## Contributing